Modern Canna is proud to be the only certified Leafly partner in Florida

 Until the laws that govern how edibles should be tested and labelled conform to uniform regulations from state to state, medical marijuana patients can depend on Modern Canna Science for accurate cannabis edibles testing.

 Headquartered in central Florida, our state-of-the-art laboratories offer a full menu of THC testing for extracts and edibles, as well as cannabinoid profile services.
-To learn more about testing THC levels in edibles, we encourage you to reach out to Modern Canna Science by using our online contact form.
+To learn more about testing THC levels in edibles, we encourage you to reach out to Modern Canna using our online contact form.

 Additional Resources on Testing THC Concentration in Edibles: